QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

   'ingredientOfUserTagVariableId': 56, // Number | Id of the ingredientOf variable (i.e. Apple) you would like to get eligible ingredient variables (i.e. Fructose) for.
 IngredientOf variable measurements will be included in analysis of the ingredient variable.
 For instance, a ingredientOf of variable Fruit could be Apple.
-  'commonOnly': true, // Boolean | Return only public and aggregated common variable data instead of user-specific variables 'userOnly': true, // Boolean | Return only user-specific variables and data, excluding common aggregated variable data 'platform': "platform_example", // String | Example: chrome, android, ios, web 'includeTags': true, // Boolean | Return parent, child, duplicate, and ingredient variables 'recalculate': true, // Boolean | Recalculate instead of using cached analysis 'variableId': 56 // Number | Example: 13
+  'commonOnly': true, // Boolean | Return only public and aggregated common variable data instead of user-specific variables 'userOnly': true, // Boolean | Return only user-specific variables and data, excluding common aggregated variable data 'platform': "platform_example", // String | Ex: chrome, android, ios, web 'includeTags': true, // Boolean | Return parent, child, duplicate, and ingredient variables 'recalculate': true, // Boolean | Recalculate instead of using cached analysis 'variableId': 56 // Number | Ex: 13
 };

 var callback = function(error, data, response) {